-A survey shows that the federal highways that go through the South-East includes; the Owerri-Umuahia, Enugu-Onitsha, Onitsha-Owerri, Abakaliki-Enugu, Enugu-Port Harcourt, Afikpo-Okigwe, etc. but more emphasis will be laid on the Onitsha-Owerri federal road and hence the study's sample size The paper presents the analysis of the survey on road user classification in South-Eastern Nigeria based on weight relevance.
+A survey shows that the federal highways that go through the South-East includes; the Owerri-Umuahia, Enugu-Onitsha, Onitsha-Owerri, Abakaliki-Enugu, Enugu-Port Harcourt, Afikpo-Okigwe, etc. but more emphasis will be laid on the Onitsha-Owerri federal road and hence the study's sample size.
+The research population included all road users (vehicle classifications/types) in the South-East based on the following classification: Tricycles, Passenger car; Jeep, Van, Wagon, etc.; Minibuses; Buses or Trucks; Multiple Axles Trucks and Heavy Construction Machinery and Earth-Moving Equipment.
+The paper presents the analysis of the survey on road user classification in South-Eastern Nigeria based on weight relevance.
 Various weights are converted to equivalent standard axle load (ESAL).
 It analyzed the results of the Annual Average Daily Traffic using the Average Daily Traffic (ADT) for seven-day volume counts.
 The Annual Vehicle Equivalent Standard Axle was computed, and the study estimated the road cost structure.
 The charge per different road user classification/category as calculated; hence, road user charges will then be determined.

-2 III.
+III.
 RESULT AND DISCUSSION

-3 a) Road user Classification in South-East Nigeria
+a) Road user Classification in South-East Nigeria